-If a student is accepted to Phi Theta Kappa after having been admitted to Saint Xavier, the student should contact the Admissions Office in writing with proof of Phi Theta Kappa membership.
+If a student is accepted to Phi Theta Kappa after having been admitted to Saint Xavier, the student should contact the Admissions Office in writing with proof of Phi Theta Kappa membership prior to the start of their first semester's classes at Saint Xavier.
 Once this membership has been confirmed, the Admission Office will contact the student about the adjustment of any merit award to the Phi Theta Kappa Scholarship, Saint Xavier's highest merit scholarship for transfer students.

 Please note: A student can only qualify for one merit scholarship, either the Phi Theta Kappa Scholarship, the Vernon O. Crawley Scholarship, or the Transfer Merit Scholarship program.
 The student will be awarded the top scholarship for which he/she is eligible; these three awards are not eligible to be awarded simultaneously to the same recipient.

 Students may qualify for additional financial aid by filing the Free Application for Federal Student Aid (FAFSA).